z75zhu/TradingAgents/README.md

 ### Python Usage

 To use TradingAgents inside your code, you can import the `tradingagents` module and initialize a `TradingAgentsGraph()` object.
 The `.propagate()` function will return a decision.
-You can run `main.py`, here's also a quick example:
+You can use the CLI commands (`python -m cli.main analyze TICKER` or `python -m cli.main batch`), here's also a quick programmatic example:

 ```python
 from tradingagents.graph.trading_graph import TradingAgentsGraph